 Dismediation isn’t discourse.
 It doesn’t disinform, and it’s not quite propaganda, as that term has long been understood.
 Instead, dismediation seeks to break the systems of trust without which civilized society hasn’t got a chance.
 Disinformation, once it’s done telling its lie, is finished with you.
 Dismediation is looking to make sure you never really trust or believe a news story, ever again.
 Not on Fox, and not on NPR.
 It’s not that we can’t agree on what the facts are.
 It’s that we cannot agree on what counts as fact.
 The machinery of discourse is bricked.
 That’s why we can’t think together, talk together, or vote together.

 The success of dismediation projects like Fox News, Drudge Report and Rush Limbaugh’s radio show set the stage for Donald Trump, a buffoon beyond the satires of Dr. Strangelove or Infinite Jest.
 Trump happened in part because some of my cousins are now literally incapable of identifying facts, let alone weighing them.
-They apparently still intend to vote for a man who describes himself as “a genius” and in the same breath proposes to commit literal war crimes, break treaties, and steal the resources of other nations.
+They apparently still intend to vote—again—for a man who described himself as “a genius” and in the same breath proposed to commit literal war crimes, break treaties, and steal the resources of other nations.
+They’ve been effectively blinded to such a degree that the crimes that Trump appears to have committed right in the open after taking office make no difference to them.

-Dismediation is hard to combat, as it distorts not the facts, but the means by which facts can be understood.
-It’s like trying to win a chess game when the board has been flung into the air and the pieces scattered; quite often the bewildered victim finds himself trying in vain still to play e5 Qxe5 or whatever.
+Dismediation is hard to combat, as it distorts not facts, but the means by which facts can be understood.
+It’s like trying to play chess when the board has been flung into the air and the pieces scattered; quite often the bewildered victim finds himself trying in vain still to play e5 Qxe5 or whatever.

-There’s credible evidence that the Chinese government is engaging in similarly deceitful propagandistic practices on social media such as Weibo through its so-called “Fifty Cent Party.”
-A recent working paper published by Gary King, a social scientist at Harvard, estimates that the Chinese government fabricates in excess of 448 million “astroturf” posts annually (more than one million posts, every single day).
+There’s credible evidence that the Chinese government has long engaged in similarly deceitful propagandistic practices on social media such as Weibo through its so-called “Fifty Cent Party.”
+A recent working paper published by Gary King, a social scientist at Harvard, estimated that the Chinese government fabricates in excess of 448 million “astroturf” posts annually (more than one million posts, every single day).
 “The goal of this massive secretive operation is… to regularly distract the public and change the subject,” King writes; the goal is to alter what constitutes “common knowledge.”

-The Trump campaign is a would-be dismediation project almost certain to fail, simply because it was bound to hit the adamantine wall of his dishonesty and stupidity.
+In 2016 it appeared the Trump campaign was a would-be dismediation project almost certain to fail, simply because it was bound to hit the adamantine wall of his dishonesty and stupidity.
 He is so manifestly a con artist, a racist and an incompetent gross creepo that it’s nearly impossible to blur, confuse or fudge his true nature.
-[Didn’t matter, in the event.]
+Didn’t matter, in the event.

 Trump is a black cloud with a silver lining.
 It’s so easy to see where the lies are.
 He is a grotesque, small-minded man unbelievably posing as the savior of the nation.
 The curtain has been drawn aside, and there he is, a sad little bullshitter, grabbling and pointing with his mean little hands into the camera, always at the camera.